ShakthiBalan77/Gaussian/README.md

 4. Back substitute to compute solution values for the variables.

-5.Print the solution vector formatted to two decimal places.
+5. Print the solution vector formatted to two decimal places.

 ## Program: